iRon7/Join-Object/README.md

 # Join-Object
 Combines two objects lists based on a related property between them.

-The Join cmdlet combines properties from one or more objects.
+Combines properties from one or more objects.
 It creates a set that can be saved as a new object or used as it is.
-A object join is a means for 	combining properties from one (self-join) or more tables by using values	common to each.
+An object join is a means for combining properties from one (self-join) or more tables by using values common to each.
-There are four basic types of the Join-Object cmdlet:
+There are five types of the Join-Object cmdlet:
 - `InnerJoin-Object` (`InnerJoin`, or `Join`)
 - `LeftJoin-Object` (or `LeftJoin`)
 - `RightJoin-Object` (or `RightJoin`)
 - `FullJoin-Object` (or `FullJoin`)
+- `CrossJoin-Object` (or `CrossJoin`)

-As a special case, a cross join can be invoked by omitting the -On parameter.
+As a special case, a join by index	can be invoked by omitting the -On parameter.

  ## Examples